 St. Paul UCC prides itself on its caring ministries.

 At the heart of our caring ministries is the Stephen Ministry.
 What is Stephen Ministry?
-It is our embodiment of the Jesus Christ’s call for Christians to help bear one another’s burdens.
+It is our embodiment of Jesus Christ’s call for Christians to help bear one another’s burdens.
 Stephen Ministry congregations equip lay people, called Stephen Ministers, to provide confidential, one-to-one Christian care to individuals in our congregation and community who are experiencing difficulties in their lives, no matter what the circumstance.

 We all experience challenges in life.
 A Stephen Minister is ready to provide emotional and spiritual care and walk with you through any of these situations:

 - A terminal illness

 If you would like to receive care from a Stephen Minister, are interested in becoming a Stephen Minister or if you have any questions about this ministry, please talk to one of our Stephen Leaders: Betty Wacker or Barb Wagner.